rafaelnacle/rafaelnacle/README.md

 Fullstack developer who believes code should be elegant AND functional.
 Currently building things with Node.js and React.

-When not coding: cats 🐈, music 🎸, and coffee ☕
+When not coding: family 👪, cats 🐈, music 🎸, and coffee ☕

 📍 Cianorte, PR - Brazil
 🔗 [LinkedIn](https://www.linkedin.com/in/rafaelnacle/)